spielhoelle/slides/data/old/webdev.md

 - Allround tool <!-- .element: class="fragment" data-fragment-index="5" -->

 # Exercise:
 - Use the browser console to calculate some numbers. <!-- .element: class="fragment" data-fragment-index="2" -->
 - Use alert, confirm("Really?") and combine it with timeout <!-- .element: class="fragment" data-fragment-index="3" -->
-- Take some time and browse the D3.js examples. <!-- .element: class="fragment" data-fragment-index="5" -->
+- Take some time and browse the D3.jsexamples. <!-- .element: class="fragment" data-fragment-index="5" -->

 # HTML elements structure